atulvikram15/Maersk_Assignment/README.md

 mysql -u root -p < olist_schema.sql
 ```

-3. Import your data into the database (if you have CSV files)
+3. Import your data into the database (if you have CSV files) using the cleaning.py file in the Preprocessing folder.
+You can also clean the dataset with the new_clean.py file.

 ### 4. Run the Application